Partial specific volume

-The PSV is usually measured in milliLiters (mL) per gram (g), proteins > 30 kDa can be assumed to have a partial specific volume of 0.708 mL/g.
+The PSV is usually measured in milliLiters (mL) per gram (g), proteins > 30 kDa can often be assumed to have a partial specific volume of 0.708 mL/g, though this estimate varies depending on the amount of volume accessible by solvent or bound molecules.
 Experimental determination is possible by measuring the natural frequency of a U-shaped tube filled successively with air, buffer and protein solution.

 Properties

 The weighted sum of partial specific volumes of a mixture or solution is an inverse of density of the mixture namely the specific volume of the mixture.